Polygonal equalities and virtual degeneracy in $L_{p}$-spaces: Introduction

 The organization of the paper is as follows.
 In Section \ref{sec:2} we recall the notions of negative type and generalized roundness.
 In Section \ref{sec:3} we introduce the notion of non-trivial $p$-polygonal equalities in metric spaces and examine their bearing on the existence of isometries.
 In Section \ref{sec:4} we focus on non-trivial $p$-polygonal equalities in $L_{p}$-spaces ($p \not= 2$) and introduce the notion of virtual degeneracy.
 All results in Section \ref{sec:4} are equally valid for real or complex $L_{p}$-spaces.
 Section \ref{sec:5} is dedicated to studying $2$-polygonal equalities in real or complex inner product and Hilbert spaces.
 Section \ref{sec:6} considers virtually degenerate linear subspaces of $L_{p}$-spaces, $0 < p < \infty$.
 Such linear subspaces do not have $q$-negative type for any $q > p$.
 Lemma \ref{vds:lem} and Theorem \ref{inf:vds} provide ways to construct virtually degenerate linear subspaces of $L_{p}(\Omega, \mu)$, $0 < p < \infty$.
 Section \ref{sec:7} completes the paper with a discussion of open problems.
-Throughout the paper we use $\mathbb{N} = \{ 1, 2, 3, \ldots \}$ to denote the set of all natural numbers.
+Throughout the paper we use $\mathbb{N}$ to denote the set of all positive integers.
 Whenever sums are indexed over the empty set they are defined to be $0$.
-All measures are non-trivial and positive.
-All $L_{p}$-spaces are endowed with the usual (quasi) norm and are assumed to be at least two-dimensional.